Is San Sebastián Worth Visiting in 2026? Travel Guide + Tips

 But if you want to take your time, relax on the beaches, and explore more off-the-beaten-path areas, consider staying longer.

-You can also take day trips to nearby towns and attractions, such as the Guggenheim Museum in Bilbao, which can add more depth to your San Sebastian trip.
+You can also take day trips to nearby towns and attractions, such as the Guggenheim Museum in Bilbao or to the French town of Biarritz.

 People walking on La Concha Beach in San Sebastian